open-contracting-extensions/public-private-partnerships/docs/extensions/milestones.md

                 "id": "0001",
                 "type":"assessment",
                 "title": "Bid Opening ",
-                "description": "The data when the bid will be openned.", "dueDate": "2010-04-01T18:00:00Z",
+                "description": "The data when the bid will be opened.", "dueDate": "2010-04-01T18:00:00Z",
                 "status":"met",
                 "dateMet": "2010-04-01T18:00:00Z",